Yemen Politics - President Abd-Rabbu Mansour Hadi - 2012-202?

-President Hadi, for his part, has insisted that he will relinquish his post in February 2014, in an apparent gesture to his domestic audience and the international community that the days of power grabs in Yemen have given way to the rule of law.
+President Hadi, for his part, had insisted that he would relinquish his post in February 2014, in an apparent gesture to his domestic audience and the international community that the days of power grabs in Yemen have given way to the rule of law.
 President Hadi has made commitments to respond to citizens’ grievances.
 For example, in January 2013, he established two committees to address land disputes and resolve cases of early dismissal or retirement of civil, security, and military personnel in the southern provinces, where grievances have persisted since the civil war in 1994.

 Yemen continued to be plagued by frequent kidnappings, which have traditionally been used as a means for tribes to pressure the government to accede to their demands for resources or improved services.
 A government crackdown in recent years has reduced the number of kidnappings however.
 Investment projects outside the capital often succeed or fail solely based on the strength of relations with the surrounding tribes.
 Tribes frequently hijack vehicles belonging to foreign companies in order to pressure the central government to provide additional social services in the area.
 Attacks on oil pipelines are common in Yemen.
 These types of attacks occur most frequently in oil exploration and production areas, including, but not limited to, the outlying governorates of Marib and Shabwah.
 Tribes in these regions claim they are not getting their fair share of economic activity in their areas, and investors should be very sensitive to their need to build strong and lasting community relations.
 The provision of community-based services, such as healthcare and education, can contribute to protecting investments in isolated areas.